ericclack/pygamezero_candy/doc/part1.rst

    [i for i in range(10)]

-Literally this means: make a list of all :code:`i`s, where :code:`i` is each number in the range of zero to nine.
+Literally this means: make a list of all :code:`i`, where :code:`i` is each number in the range of zero to nine.

 What do you think these do?